-During this eclipse the Sun will be 0.538° in apparent diameter, 1.0% larger than average.
-The Moon will be just 4 days before perigee, making it relatively large.
-At maximum eclipse it will be 0.534° in apparent diameter, which is 0.6% larger than average; this is not large enough to cover the Sun, which is why this is an annular eclipse.
+During this eclipse the Sun was 0.538° in apparent diameter, 1.0% larger than average.
+The Moon was just 4 days before perigee, making it relatively large.
+At maximum eclipse it was 0.534° in apparent diameter, which is 0.6% larger than average; this was not large enough to cover the Sun, which is why this was an annular eclipse.
 The statistics page has information on the ranges of the sizes of the Sun and Moon.

 The eclipse crosses Chile and Argentina between 13:34 UT and 13:44 UT.
 The path width is shrinking from 58 km (36 miles) to 50 km (31.1 miles) as the eclipse builds, and the duration of the annular phase is just over 1 minute.